celestiaorg/celestia-app/test/testground/README.md

 ### Standard

 The `standard` test runs an experiment that is as close to mainnet as possible.
-This is used as a base for other experiements.
+This is used as a base for other experiments.

 ## Running the Experiment